BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 A [Scenario Guide for SSKR Shares](https://github.com/BlockchainCommons/SmartCustody/blob/master/Docs/SSKR-Sharing.md) explains more about why to use a particular scenario and how to get the best use of it.
 But, again, if that's too much, just use a 2-of-3 and make sure that each of the shares is separated physically from the others.

-When you export your shards, you can share them as Bytewords (which are human-readable words) or `ur:crypto-sskr` (which are specially formatted URs that can be easily and reliably  read into any apps following the UR specification).
-(For more on sharing, see "Using Share Sheets" below.)
-However, the most useful means to export your SSKR may be by printing them.
-After you print them, you can cut out strips of paper for each share and then hand them to the people who will be storing them.
-We suggest asking them to store the QR code in [**Gordian QR Tool**](https://apps.apple.com/us/app/gordian-qr-tool/id1506851070) and then to thoroughly destroy the slip of paper.
+#### Exporting the Shares

+After you create your SSKR shares, you have to export them, to make them available either to the people you'll be giving them to or to other places where you want to store them.
+After you've created your SSKR shares, you can either: export them individually; print them all; export them all as ByteWords; or export them all as `ur-crypto-sskr`.
+You should answer the following questions to determine your favorite SSKR export method.

+*Individually or Jointly?* The most secure way to export your SSKR shares is to do them individually, preferably by saving them to different MicroSD cards, as discussed in "Using Share Sheets", below.
+This ensures that your shares are never in the same place once they leave Gordian Seed Tool, which is the optimal security methodology.

+*QR, UR, or ByteWords?* You can store the words jointly or individually using QR codes, URs, or Bytewords.
+We suggest QR codes as a first choice because they're very easy to scan back into compatible seed stores.
+URs are a second choice, but are still good because they're self-describing and self-verifying.
+ByteWords may seem the most resilient, because they're words you can see, but they don't have the usability or resilience advantages of QRs or URs.

+*To Print or Not to Print?* Printing is the most convenient export methodology.
+You can either print everything on one sheet (and cut apart individual "coupons") or use the default option to print a cover sheet and then individual sheets for each share.
+This lets you keep the cover sheet to track where all the shares are, and to give out the shares  on full-sized sheets of paper, which are much less likely to get lost.
+The deficit of printing is that your shares could be compromised if your local network is compromised.
+We would suggest that you _never_ print sufficient shares to allow the theft of your digital assets.
+If you're just printing shares for one key in a multisig, no problem, but if you have shares for a single-key account, or if you want to backup multiple keys for a multisig, use another method such as the individual saves to MicroSD cards.

+*How to Store?* We suggest asking having recipients store the QR code for your SSKR share [**Gordian QR Tool**](https://apps.apple.com/us/app/gordian-qr-tool/id1506851070) and then to thoroughly destroy the slip (or piece) of paper.
+The MicroSD storage methodology is another resilient, digital means for storing SSKR shares, but we suggest doing new writes to your MicroSD at least once a year and replacing your MicroSD cards every three years.
+If you're not using digital storage, you need to make sure your physical storage is resilient.
+Etching words in steel is a tried and true methodology of Bitcoin word storage.
+At the least, print your words on waterproof paper.

 <div align="center">
   <table border=0>